microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

       * This section shows how to setup and generate health records with [Synthea](https://github.com/synthetichealth/synthea).
       * Synthea requires [Java 8 JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
 Make sure to select the JDK and not the JRE install.
       * After successfull install of Java 8
-         * Option1: Manual Download: Download the [Synthea Jar File](https://github.com/synthetichealth/synthea/releases/download/master-branch-latest/synthea-with-dependencies.jar)
+         * Option 2a: Manual Download: Download the [Synthea Jar File](https://github.com/synthetichealth/synthea/releases/download/master-branch-latest/synthea-with-dependencies.jar)
-         * Option2: Script Download: Open command prompt and run the below command.
+         * Option 2b: Script Download: Open command prompt and run the below command.
 The .jar file will be downloaded to directory you are running the command from.
             ```cmd
             curl https://synthetichealth.github.io/synthea/build/libs/synthea-with-dependencies.jar --output synthea-with-dependencies.jar
             ```